-The following table sets out the subsidiaries of Richelieu as at November 30, 2011.
+The following table sets out the subsidiaries of Richelieu as at November 30, 2013.
 The financial information pertaining to all the subsidiaries named below is consolidated in the financial statements incorporated by reference herein.
-On November 30, 2011, total assets and sales of subsidiaries held by the Corporation represented 70 % of the consolidated assets and 67% of the consolidated sales of the Corporation.
+On November 30, 2013, total assets and sales of subsidiaries held by the Corporation represented 72 % of the consolidated assets and 69% of the consolidated sales of the Corporation.

 Subsidiaries Incorporated under the Laws of Percentage of Ownership

-Distributions 20-20 Inc. Canada 100%
+DISTRIBUTIONS 20-20 INC. Canada 100%

-Les Industries Cedan inc. Quebec 100%
+LES INDUSTRIES CEDAN INC. Quebec 100%

-Richelieu America Ltd. Delaware, USA 100%
+RICHELIEU AMERICA LTD. Delaware, USA 100%

-Richelieu Finances Ltd. (1) Quebec 100%
+RICHELIEU FINANCES LTD.(1) Quebec 100%

 Menuiserie des Pins Ltée Quebec 75%

-Provincial Woodproducts inc. Nova Scotia 85%
+PROVINCIAL WOODPRODUCTS INC. Newfoundland 85%

-(1) Richelieu Finance Ltd. is the owner of 100% of the shares of Richelieu Hardware Canada Ltd., a corporation incorporated under the laws of Ontario.
+Richelieu Finances Ltd. is the owner of 100% of the shares of Richelieu Hardware Canada Ltd., a corporation incorporated under the laws of Ontario.